wcmckee/writersdenhamilton/posts/william-mckee-on-cc-remix.rst

-William Mckee is an artist,
+William McKee is an artist,
 web/software/videogame developer, writer,
-public speaker, photographer, videographer, and educater.
+public speaker, photographer, videographer, and educator.

-He volunteers for Creative Commons NZ helping to promote Creative Commons in the Hamilton area and through organisions he is involved with - artcontrol, Writers
+He volunteers for Creative Commons NZ helping to promote Creative Commons.
-Den Hamilton, Hamilton Computer Club,
-Hamilton Library.
-Everything he creates is licenced under a Creative Commons license, with preference for the more libral, and open culture licences - CC BY and CC BY-SA.
+Everything he creates
+is licensed under a Creative Commons license, with preference for the more liberal, and open culture licenses - CC BY and CC BY-SA.

 His art can be found at
 `<http://artcontrol.me/>`_ and is
 available under a Creative Commons
-Attribution (BY) licence.
+Attribution (BY) license.
 William is a supporter, user, and developer of open source software and hardware.
-He is passionate about early childhood education having volunteered for
+He is passionate about early childhood education.

+In November 2015 William successfully 'won' NaNoWriMo.
+The novel he wrote one day at a time for the month titled It Will Not Be Mine is a Science Fiction novel which William has licensed under a CC BY license.

 "Creative Commons is useful to an artist to promote the work and it makes the world a better place," says William.
-"Others may find uses for my art and even make money from it, good on them!"
+"Others may find new uses with my content and even make money, good on them!"

 During High School William spent the majority of his senior years in the Design room.
-Spenting the majority of his time creating vector designs.
+Spending the majority of his time creating vector designs.

 William became interested in